-Inland sponsorship has several benefits to applicants over the OVERSEAS sponsorship process:
+In-Canada sponsorship has several benefits to applicants over the overseas (family class) sponsorship process:

 - Most importantly, applicants can get a work permit after only 3 – 4 months processing time before they are even permanent residents.
 This work permit is “Open” – the holder can work anywhere, for any employer, in any position.
 The open work permit will be valid for two years, and can continue to be renewed until processing of the sponsorship application is completed.